canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-shell.md

 Spark comes with a built-in Python shell where we can execute commands interactively against Spark cluster using Python programming language.

-Let's launch a PySpark shell.
-This can be done with `spark-client` snap as:
+PySpark shell can be launched with `spark-client` snap as:

 ```bash
 spark-client.pyspark \